BurntSushi/blog/content/post/transducers.md

 will sort multiple batches in parallel.
 Dropping the batch size will reduce the amount of memory required by the process.

-However, that still isn't doesn't explain the total memory usage!
+However, that still doesn't explain the total memory usage!
 In fact, part of the "resident set size" reported by the `time` command includes data read from memory maps that is resident in memory.
 Since all of the intermediate FSTs created from each batch must be read entirely in order to merge them, it follows that the OS had to read all data from each FST into memory.
 Notably, this data isn't actually part of the heap space in our process.
 This means that if your system needs it, the OS can actually swap out unused memory that was initially claimed by the memory map without necessarily impacting the performance of construction (since once a part of the FST is read and processed, it is no longer needed).

 In short, memory usages when using FSTs and memory maps can be tricky to